Aurelia Collective with Soul Safaris

 It is for the founder and creative who is genuinely curious about their own aliveness — who understands, even if they have never said it quite this way, that they are an outlier, not because of what they have built but because of how they show up in the world.
 Someone who carries what they have created with some lightness.
 Who has a sense of humour about the magnificent absurdity of being alive and conscious and still somehow perpetually busy.
 Who has been feeling, even if they have not said it out loud, that something in them is ready for more depth than their current life is offering.

-We choose slowly.
+We choose with a lot of intention.
 We reach out to people we know and trust, or people those people know and trust.
 This is not a room you find through a search.
-If you are here, someone who believes in this experience believed in you first.
+If you are here, someone who believed in this experience believed in you first.

 but a return to it.